yuzhou2/swagger-doclet/README.md

 	<tr><td>-compositeParamAnnotations</td><td>This adds additional annotation classes to the list of annotations that are used to denote a parameter class as being a composite parameter class.
 The default list contains javax.ws.rs.BeanParam.</td></tr>

 	<tr><td>-compositeParamTypes</td><td>This adds additional classes to the list of parameter type classes that are used to denote a parameter class as being a composite parameter class.
 The default list is empty.</td></tr>

+	<tr><td>-discriminatorAnnotations</td><td>This adds additional annotation classes to the list of annotations that are used to denote the name of a model's discriminator property.
+If the model does not have a property with this name specified then it will be automatically be added as a string type model property.
+The default list contains com.fasterxml.jackson.annotation.JsonTypeInfo.</td></tr>

+	<tr><td>-subTypesAnnotations</td><td>This adds additional annotation classes to the list of annotations that are used to denote sub types of a model class.
+The default list contains com.fasterxml.jackson.annotation.JsonSubTypes.</td></tr>

 </table>